Stay informed Subscribe to our Blog

 Upon that full backup you can perform differential backups every 1 to 4 hours and backup your transaction logs every 5 to 15 minutes.
 Keep in mind that differential backups give you a “snapshot” of data at a certain moment in time, while transaction logs enable you to restore your data at any point in time.

-Azure Site Recovery has to be enabled because Azure SQL Database backups are retained for either 7 or 35 days, depending on your service-tier.
-You can read more about Azure SQL Database backups, which will also tell you how often full, differential, and transaction log backups are performed.
+Azure Site Recovery has to be enabled because Azure backup SQL databases are retained for either seven or 35 days, depending on your service-tier.
+You can read more about Azure backup SQL Databases, which will also tell you how often full, differential, and transaction log backups are performed.

 Backing up an SQL server is usually done with SQL Server Management Studio (SSMS).
 It's a straightforward process that hasn't changed much since SQL Server was released.
 Backup targets are usually disks or tapes, since such formats are still the preferred and most reliable “offline” methods for storing data.

+A newer approach in Azure database backup is to back up your database directly to a cloud storage service.
+SQL Server enables you to back up your data to Azure Blob Storage, which is a fairly cheap storage service, frequently used for Azure cold storage.
 Azure Blob Storage stores your data redundantly in at least three locations inside the same Azure data center; the maximum amount of redundant storage available stores data redundantly across all the 38 Azure regions and data centers currently located around the globe.
+This dispersal is one of the clear benefits to cloud hosted databases.

 Archiving Hosted Databases to the Cloud